 You can’t transform your inner world without understanding the outer forces that shaped you.

-Every resistance shapes the river.
-Without its banks, a river is not a river, but a stagnant puddle.
-The obstacles are what force the current to deepen, to gain traction and power, and become what it is.
+Every resistance shapes the river and without its banks, a river is not a river, but a stagnant puddle.
+The obstacles are what force the current to deepen and gain traction and power.
+The obstacles make the river what it fundamentally is.

-And this is where an ancient, paralyzing question collapses.
+And this is where an ancient and paralyzing question collapses.
 It is a question that philosophers have wrestled with for millennia:

 Is it free will that shapes our lives?
 Or are our lives predetermined by fate?